 Stephen: Teaching field.
 So he wants to be able to teach this lifestyle that he’s created which, you know, he’s been able to put a term on as a sovereign lifestyle.
-The people that follow him and, especially in the Eastern Bloc, which is the people in the Eastern Bloc are looking for this
+The people that follow him, especially in the Eastern Bloc, which is the people in the Eastern Bloc are looking for this

 sort of stuff everywhere.

 Warren: That’s excellent.
 I mean in fact, one question I was going to ask you on this, Stephen, is that what you’ve just said confirms a lot to me.
 I pretty much tell people for now that gone are the days like 20 years ago where you could basically set up some nifty [cue taxes 0:03:35] scheme over in offshore.
-You’ve really – to earn the right to be capital efficient, as you beautifully put it, and, actually, be making high-income minimal taxes, you actually do need toreally it’s like a war to becoming sovereign.
+You’ve really – to earn the right to be capital efficient, as you beautifully put it, and, actually, be making high-income minimal taxes, you actually do need to really it’s like a war to becoming sovereign.

 By becoming sovereign, having international business, investing in a – being willing to move around, relocate your borders and move around, the reward is that everything changes.
 You get more – you see more of the world, you make more money because you opened up to better markets.
-There’s investments out there but I’m always [0:04:08] get in Australia, U.S., over in Europe and in other private funds.
-And, also, you get access to much better tax rates by getting advantage lawfully and legally of capital efficient means.
+There’s investments out there but I’m always [0:04:08] get in Australia, U.S., over in Europe, and in other private funds.
+And, also, you get access to much better tax rates by getting an advantage lawfully and legally of capital efficient means.
 Whereas if you’re living in Australia, working as a doctor, you do some offshore scheme, you’re asking to basically get in trouble, would you agree?

-The biggest thing about moving offshore and becoming sovereign is your access opportunities, the opportunities that you can get living offshore, as you pointed out, investments, tax rates, lifestyles, living standards, education for your children, education for yourself.
-If you have a look at the stuff that’s coming out of the U.S. at the moment, with Trump, he’s this – got his nominee for the Department of Education up, so, hopefully they dismantle the American education system, which is just one of the most appalling systems in the world.
+The biggest thing about moving offshore and becoming sovereign is your access opportunities, the opportunities that you can get living offshore, as you pointed out, investments, tax rates, lifestyles, living standards, education for your children, and education for yourself.
+If you have a look at the stuff that’s coming out of the U.S. at the moment, with Trump, he’s this – got his nominee for the Department of Education up, so, hopefully, they dismantle the American education system, which is just one of the most appalling systems in the world.

 But, living under that system is you’re not being educated.
 You’re basically being turned into a slave.
 So, free yourself and move to where you’re going to get the best education.
 And I learnevery day.
 And I love to learn.
 So I’ve got people who are in town at the moment from all over the world, and, you know, after this, I’ve got lunch with the group, Russian guys.